Indigenous music of Canada: Donald Harvey Francks

 Donald Harvey Francks or Iron Buffalo born in Vancouver, British Columbia.
-He is a drummer, poet, native nations champion, motorcyclist, author and peace activist.
-He is interested in Tibet and supports Greenpeace.
+He was a drummer, poet, native nations champion, motorcyclist, author and peace activist.
+He was interested in Tibet and supports Greenpeace.
 He appeared many times at George's Spaghetti House, a Toronto jazz club that was the equivalent of New York's Birdland.
 He was also known to sit in on drums at the Colonial Tavern and other Toronto afterhours clubs and jazz venues.

 Robbie Robertson

-Robbie Robertson is a Canadian singer-songwriter, and guitarist.
+Robbie Robertson was a Canadian singer-songwriter, and guitarist.
 He is best known for his membership in The Band.
 He was ranked 78th in Rolling Stone magazine's list of the 100 Greatest Guitarists of All Time.
 Robertson was born to a Jewish father and a Mohawk mother and took his stepfather's last name after his mother remarried.
 He had his earliest exposure to music at Six Nations of the Grand River First Nation, where he spent summers with his mother's family.
-He studied guitar when he was a youth and has been writing songs and performing since a teenager.
-From 1987 onwards, Robertson released a series of four solo albums, his first was self titled followed by Storyville, Music for the Native Americans, and Contact from the Underworld of Redboy.
+He studied guitar when he was a youth and wrote songs and performed since he was a teenager.
+From 1987 onwards, Robertson released a series of four solo albums.

+His first was self titled followed by Storyville, Music for the Native Americans, and Contact from the Underworld of Redboy.